 You can then proceed to your WordPress dashboard by clicking on the ‘Log In’ button.

-Congratulations, you have successfully installed WordPress on a Windows computer using WAMP.
+Congratulations, you have successfully installed WordPress on a Windows computer using WampServer.

-The new version of WordPress doesn’t break your local site on changing the permalinks setting.
+The new version of WordPress doesn’t break your local site by changing the permalinks setting.

 Having a local server environment is great for learning and testing purposes.
-But remember, if you want to start a WordPress blog for other people to see, then you do not need to install WordPress on your computer.
+However, if you want to start a WordPress blog for other people to see, then you do not need to install WordPress on your computer.
 You need to install WordPress on a WordPress hosting provider.

-We hope this article helped you learn how to install WordPress on Windows using WAMP.
-You may also want to see our guide on 18 most important things you need to do after installing WordPress.
+We hope this article helped you learn how to install WordPress on a Windows computer.
+You may also want to see our guide on WordPress SEO and how to start an online store.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.